 Found in the southeastern part of the United States, including southwestern South Carolina, south almost to the tip of the Florida peninsula; west through southern Georgia, Alabama, and Mississippi, to Louisiana and the edge of southeastern Texas and Arkansas.

 Sand dune areas and longleaf pine forests

 Continuous from spring until fall

 Feed on grasses, cacti and other succulents, and flowers

 Contructs a burrow for use as a retreat from predators and the weather.
 Will use deeper burrows to hibernate for the winter.
 Diurnal.
 Young are protected by parents in burrows.

-2. Male to male encounters will escalate into ramming contestes using the gular projections on the plastron.
+2. Male to male encounters will escalate into ramming contests using the gular projections on the plastron

-3. These tortoised are increasingly collected illegally for the Asian food markets.
+3. These tortoises are increasingly collected illegally for the Asian food markets.

-4. They are a keystone species.
-Burrows used by over 100 other species.
+4. They are a keystone species with their burrows being used by over 100 other species.

 5. Sex is temperature dependent; greater than 86 F is female, less than is male